-Pro tip: In my experience, it helps to get dressed every working day.
+Pro tip: In our experience, it helps to get dressed every working day.
 Act like you mean business and you’ll get more stuff done.
 Fact.

 Another expectation is that you don’t really do much work or have a “real job” as a remote worker.

 The reality?
-Since I started my business, I’ve worked harder than I ever did in a 9-5 office job.
 You are responsible for your income and paying your bills every month.
 Therefore, if you don’t work hard like everybody else, you’re not going to earn enough to make ends meet.

 And who wants to have to cancel Netflix because they can’t afford their subscription?
 Exactly – nobody.

 Pro tip: Set up a working schedule that works for you and try to stick to it.
-Personally, I do all my hard work in the mornings and then easier tasks in the afternoon because I’m more productive in the mornings.
-I avoid working at night because my brain is fried from the day’s events and I just can’t get it to function past six o’clock.
+Personally, we do all our hard work in the mornings and then easier tasks in the afternoon because we’re more productive in the mornings.
+We avoid working at night because our brains are fried from the day’s events and we just can’t get it to function past six o’clock.